-In March 2019, Strike Resources Limited (Strike) and the LE Operations Pty Ltd (LEOPL) entered into an agreement to acquire a 90% shareholding in Hananta S.A. (incorporated in Argentina) (Hananta) (Hananta Agreement).
-Hananta, in turn, has entered into an Option and Purchase Agreement (Option Agreement) with the registered legal and beneficial owner (Owner) of applications for exploitation concessions (totalling ~12,000 ha) currently being processed before the Administrative Mining Court of the Province of Jujuy (Mining Properties) which comprise the Solaroz Lithium Brine Project (Solaroz) located in northern Argentina.
+In March 2019, Strike Resources Limited (Strike) and Strike Operations Pty Ltd (now known as LE Operations Pty Ltd) (LEOPL) entered into an agreement to acquire a 90% shareholding in Hananta S.A. (incorporated in Argentina) (now known as Solaroz S.A.)
+(Solaroz) (Solaroz Agreement).
+Solaroz, in turn, has entered into an Option and Purchase Agreement (Option Agreement) with the registered legal and beneficial owner (Owner) of mineral concessions (totalling ~12,000 ha) (Mining Properties) which comprise the Solaroz Lithium Brine Project (Solaroz Project) located in northern Argentina.

-With effect on 31 December 2020, LEOPL capitalised a \$196,893 (US\$140,000) loan into a 90% shareholding in Hananta.
+With effect on 31 December 2020, LEOPL capitalised a \$196,893 (US\$140,000) loan into a 90% shareholding in Solaroz.